 - Spread the rolled dough with very soft, room-temperature butter.
 If it is still firm, microwave it in 5-second intervals until it is easily spreadable.

-- Use a 9×13-inch ceramic or glass baking pan.
-This size will allow the rolls the room they need to rise and spread without the centers popping out so the rolls can bake evenly.
+- Use a ceramic or glass baking pan.
 Using ceramic or glass creates the softest rolls.
 Metal conducts heat better and can dry out the rolls on the edges and corners of the pan.
-They will still bake up fine in metal, but they won’t all be as soft.
+They will still bake up fine in metal, but they won’t all be as soft and the outer rolls will have more of a crust.

 - Frost the rolls in two steps.
 This will allow the frosting to melt into the layers of the swirl while also accumulating on top.
 Swipe ⅓ of the cream cheese frosting over the hot buns immediately after they come out of the oven; spread on the rest of the frosting 5 minutes later, after the buns have cooled slightly.